Methodology · Last reviewed 2026-06-13

 What ApexGEO measures

-ApexGEO sweeps six core AI engines — ChatGPT, Claude, Gemini, Perplexity, Grok, DeepSeek — with category-relevant prompts and records every brand citation.
-The resulting input vector feeds five axes: citation count, share of voice, sentiment, source authority, freshness.
+ApexGEO sweeps 7 core AI engines — ChatGPT, Claude, Gemini, Perplexity, Grok, DeepSeek, Google AI Overviews — with category-relevant prompts and records every brand citation.
+The resulting input vector feeds five axes: citation count, share of model, sentiment, source authority, freshness.

 ApexGEO score (illustrative)